 What do the certificates represent?

-training and work experience in local government administration in
+These certificates recognize an individual's academic training and work experience in local government administration in British Columbia.

 Am I eligible for certification?